duckafire/simple-api-rest/docs/README.md

 # Documentation

-The target of this sub-directory is explain all "important" parts of this project, in order to facilitate the general development of it.
+The target of this sub-directory is to explain all "important" parts of this project, in order to facilitate the general development of it.

 > [!IMPORTANT]
-> This content must be updated EVERY that a new Git Tag is created.
+> This content must be updated EVERY time that a new Git Tag is created.

 ### Pages